AHEaD research group helping Gippsland farming industry expand into the digital realm

 Food & Fibre Gippsland is a merger between Agribusiness Gippsland and the East Gippsland Food Cluster.

-This new organisation has secured $250k in funding to look into digitising processes for local farmers and businesses including Gippsland Jersey, Cannibal Creek Winery, Gippsland Natural, Sailors Grave Brewing and Maffra Cheese Co.
+This new organisation has secured $250k in funding to look into digitising processes for local farmers and businesses including Gippsland Jersey, Cannibal Creek Winery, Gippsland Natural Beef, Sailors Grave Brewing and Maffra Cheese Co.

 By assisting them with their efforts in the digital space, the project has helped these food and fibre producers do business better by improving their communication capabilities using digital platforms connected with everything from logistics and transport to product quality and sales.